 The QCT is unable to deal with complaints about:

 Contact us if you are unsure about whether we can deal with your complaint.

 The QCT assesses all complaints and decides on the most appropriate action including whether we will deal with them.
 During the assessment process we may seek further information from you or from other sources including:

 In some cases we may require you to verify the complaint via statutory declaration.

-If the QCT decides to deal with the complaint it will investigate the matter and/or refer the matter to a disciplinary committee.
+If the QCT decides to deal with the complaint it will investigate the matter and/or refer the matter to a practice and conduct body.

 The person subject of the complaint (the teacher) will be advised about the complaint including particulars of the complaint and the person who made the complaint.

 The following principles guide the QCT when dealing with a complaint against a teacher:

 In particular circumstances the QCT can refuse to deal with a complaint.
 In these situations the QCT will: